+The relevant Sub Committees and Board have agreed the Annual Planner for Q1 2022 whilst a Governance Plan harmonising activities for the Atlas Master Trust with the SEI Master Trust is considered.

-The Trustee maintains an Annual Planner for itself and for three of its four Sub Committees.
+I Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 15.1 The Trustee maintains an Annual Planner for itself and for three of its four Sub Committees.

-Each Annual Planner is reviewed regularly to ensure it reflect contemporaneous activities' laws and regulation and formally on an annual basis, in accordance with the Annual Planners.

-Where decisions are required outside of planned formal meetings, minutes, updates to the Schedule of Decisions Taken (the log that records Trustee decisions inbetween formal meetings) and email exchanges record such interim review activities.

-Where an agenda item is rescheduled, this is recorded in an updated Annual Planner.

 We obtained and inspected the Annual Planner for the Risk and Operations Sub Committee, Engagement Sub Committee and Investment Sub Committee to confirm in place.

-We obtained and inspected meeting minutes to confirm that the Annual Planner has been reviewed and approved by each relevant Committee.
+No exceptions noted 15.2 We obtained and inspected meeting minutes to confirm that the Annual Planner has been reviewed and approved by each relevant Committee.
+No exceptions noted accordance with the Annual Planners.
 We obtained and inspected the Annual Planner for each relevant Committee to confirm that it sets out the frequency of meetings and agenda items, including standard agenda items.

-Through enquiry and inspection of a sample of minutes, we confirmed that Trustee decisions made outside of scheduled formal Trustee meetings are documented in email exchanges and updated in the Schedule of Decisions Taken.

-Through enquiry we confirmed that where an agenda item is postponed or rearranged, the Annual Planner is updated and the agenda item is rescheduled.
+No exceptions noted 15.3 Where decisions are required outside of planned formal meetings, minutes, updates to the Schedule of Decisions Taken (the log that records Trustee decisions in-between formal meetings) and email exchanges record such interim review activities.
+Through enquiry and inspection, we confirmed that Trustee decisions made outside of scheduled formal Trustee meetings are documented in email exchanges and updated in the Schedule of Decisions Taken.
+No exceptions noted 15.4 Where an agenda item is rescheduled, this is recorded in an updated Annual Planner or in the relevant Actions Log.
+Note - the quarter 1 2022 activities were agreed within the reporting period.
+Through enquiry we confirmed that where an agenda item is postponed or rearranged, the Annual Planner or Actions Log is updated and the agenda item is rescheduled.
+No exceptions noted

-16. Conflicts of interest are subject to ongoing monitoring and are identified, recorded in a conflicts register and managed in accordance with a defined policy which is regularly reviewed by the Trustee Board.
+Control Objective 16: Conflicts of interest are subject to ongoing monitoring and are identified, recorded in a conflicts register and managed in accordance with a defined policy which is regularly reviewed by the Trustee Board.